pawanit17/mongodb-mastery/README.md

 ## Embedded Documents

+Document containing another Document in MongoDB are referred to as Embedded Documents.
 Example, the information about a Product and its reviews.
+You will find this below.
+The important thing here to consider is, if you look at a Product, you are also interested in its reviews.
+That is why storing them together will give faster performance.

 	db.inventory.insertMany([{
 			"product_name": "JBL Wireless Headset",